 New Design-Assist Case Study Reveals Benefits of Innovative Ventilated Glass Parking Facade System by Bendheim

 An illustrated, in-depth case study on a new multi-level parking structure in Chicago examines our recently introduced, patent-pending parking glass facade system.
 It reveals the design-assist process that resulted in the creation of the high-end, budget-smart glass solution.
 In the process, it helps design professionals identify new approaches to value-engineering challenges that support functionality and aesthetics.
-See it as a video here:

 The new case study is based on the recently completed 727 West Madison parking facility in Chicago by FitzGerald Associates Architects.
 It is also the topic of a recent Construction Specifier cover story titled “The Design-Assist Benefit | Affordable ‘Jewel’ Facades.”